Eyadhamza/LaravelRoadmap/README.md

 Laravel 8 : https://laracasts.com/series/whats-new-in-laravel-8

-after you implement Tweety app (in the laravel 6 series) you will follow these tutorials where you will build an instagram clone https://www.youtube.com/watch?v=ImtZ5yENzgE
+after you implement Tweety app (in the laravel 6 series) you will follow these tutorials where you will
+### build an instagram clone ( project playlist )
+https://www.youtube.com/watch?v=ImtZ5yENzgE

+### projects you will apply ( on your own with search and referring to docs ) after finishing the previous
 in the last beginner level you will build a blog website and/or e-business website on your own!! consider this as a final beginner task you can use this document as reference to system requirements